alsmith151/SeqNado/README.md

 ---

-*A unified, user-friendly collection of Snakemake-based workflows for ATAC-seq, ChIP-seq, CUT&RUN/TAG, RNA-seq, whole-genome sequencing (WGS), methylation (Bisulfite/TAPS), CRISPR screens, and Micro-Capture-C.*

----

-Empower your genomics research with modular, reproducible, and container-ready pipelines that take you from raw data to publication-ready results.
+Modular, reproducible, and container-ready pipelines that take you from raw data to publication-ready results.

 See the [SeqNado documentation](https://alsmith151.github.io/SeqNado/) for more information.